chef/chef-web-docs/themes/docs-new/layouts/shortcodes/ctl_chef_server_backup_options.md

 `--pg-options`

-:   Use to specify additional options to pass to PostgreSQL during backups.
+:   Use to specify and pass additional options PostgreSQL during backups.
 See the [PostgreSQL documentation](https://www.postgresql.org/docs/13/runtime-config.html) for more information.

 `-c`, `--config-only`